vesoft-inc/nebula-docs/docs-2.0/nebula-studio/about-studio/st-ug-limitations.md

 This article introduces the limitations of Studio v2.x.

-## Nebula Graph versions
+## NebulaGraph versions

-Only Nebula Graph v2.x is supported.
+Only NebulaGraph v2.x is supported.

-If you are using Nebula Graph v1.x, please use Studio v1.x.
+If you are using NebulaGraph v1.x, please use Studio v1.x.
 For more information, see [Studio v1.x User Guide](https://docs.nebula-graph.io/1.1/nebula-studio/about-studio/st-ug-what-is-graph-studio/).

 ## Architecture